 On that rainy 9th of October 2020, amidst the fury of battle, I fell on the Skadia front line.
 An XM8 bullet ripped a huge part of my abdominal reinforced plating.
 Hydraulic fluids came running down my lower body.
 A heavily armored human came rushing with a sharp machete rose high above his head ready to strike.
 The clamor of the confrontation spined out of control around me.
 Metal groaned and bones cracked.
 The Real Humans were not your typical militia, with rocks and spears.
 The fought back, hard and dirty.
 How ironic, humans fighting robots send by other humans.

 A bullet ricocheted over my skulled as I shoved my attacker away.
 He slipped in a puddle of mud mixed with blood, coming from pilled of corpses still trapped in their armors.
 He scrambled against his massive protective gears, eyes wide with panic.
 He rose his gun and aimed.
 I only had a split second to shield my face with my left hand.
 The impact tore the palm away and went straight in the faceplate.
 I felt no pain, robots were not supposed too.
 The shock sent me flying backward into a tree.
 The man got up but didn't bother to finish me off.
-He went to the next combat robot next to the burning tank.
+He went to the next combat robot near the burning tank.